 How to Judge Authentic Teachers of Kindle Publishing

 Whenever I think someone else has the answers to my income or book publishing woes, I take to Google.
 Sometimes I find myself staring at a ‘snippet’ of my own blog post.
 A weird feeling washes over me.
-‘Really, this is the best you can do, Google?’… comes to mind.
-It’s far worse over at Facebook search, though.
-Any old marketer can launch a campaign and run a webinar.
+It’s far worse when browsing and stopping at a Facebook Ad, though.
+Any marketer can launch a campaign, run a webinar, and say they are a guru on Kindle Publishing.

 Lesson being: question everything you read, see and hear.